openshift/openshift-pep/openshift-pep-006.md

   - First pass won't include modcluster for jboss
 * ability to roll back a deployment to a previous version
 * ability to push code now but build and deploy it later
+* ability to implement a custom build process by re-composing operations that make up the platform build process

 Specification